 Sherlock Holmes is undoubtedly one of the most admired fictional characters of all time.
-He might not be the first fictional detective in history, but is arguably the best.
+He might not be the first fictional detective in history but is arguably the best.

-15. Sir Arthur Conan Doyle Legacy
+The Legacy of Sir Arthur Conan Doyle

 Since its first publication in 1887, a total of nine people has been named Sherlock Holmes across England.
-In 1911 Census of Britain and Wales data shows that a family had two members named Sherlock and Mycroft Holmes living in Yorkshire.
+In the 1911 Census of Britain and Wales, data shows that a family had two members named Sherlock and Mycroft Holmes living in Yorkshire.
 From 1996 to 2011, the name didn’t appear in any list of popular baby names, however, in 2012, five babies were named Sherlock.

 10. Holmes Never Says ‘Elementary, My Dear Watson’

-Throughout the original Conan Doyle Series, Holmes says ‘Elementary!’ and ‘my dear Watson’ at different points, but the idea of putting them together was a meme, that was first recorded in a P. G. Wodehouse novel of 1915.
+Throughout the original Conan Doyle Series, Holmes says ‘Elementary!’ and ‘my dear Watson’ at different points, but the idea of putting them together was a meme that was first recorded in a P. G. Wodehouse novel of 1915.
 It effortlessly conveys Holmes’ superiority to his ‘dear’ friend.

 9. Sherlock Holmes Didn’t Wear a Deerstalker

-Before Dr. Watson arrival, Sherlock mostly worked alone on the cases.
-However, every now and then he recruits agents or a network of agents from the city’s underclass.
+Before Dr. Watson, Sherlock mostly worked alone on cases.
+However, every now and then, he recruits agents or a network of agents from the city’s underclass.

 But, perhaps the most famous of Sherlock’s agents are homeless street children, who he likes to call “the Baker Street Irregulars.”
-They appear in multiple cases such as The Sign of the Four and A study in Scarlet.
+They appear in multiple cases, such as The Sign of the Four and A Study in Scarlet.

 Illustration of A Scandal in Bohemia, by Sidney Paget in 1891

-6. The Truth about Sherlock Holmes Museum is Not Situated On 221 B Baker Street
+6. The Sherlock Holmes Museum is Not Situated On 221 B Baker Street

-For those who doesn’t know, the Sherlock Holmes Museum is a private museum situated in London.
-Though, it bears the official address of ‘221B’, the museum actually lies between 237 and 241 Baker Street.
+For those who don’t know, the Sherlock Holmes Museum is a private museum situated in London.
+Though it bears the official address of ‘221B’, the museum lies between 237 and 241 Baker Street.

 5. Holmesian Abductive Reasoning